ilvetrov/laziest-image/README.md

 # Laziest image

-The image loader to give you full control over image load.
+The image loader to give you full control over image loading.

 :heart: ...and reduce all annoying work, of course.